Align then Fusion: Generalized Large-scale Multi-view Clustering with Anchor Matching Correspondences: Experiments

 \section{Experiments}

 In this section, we conduct experiments to verify the effectiveness of the proposed FMVACC and alignment module.
 A simulated dataset is used to verify the AUP issue and the results on seven real-world multi-view datasets are reported.
+By the way, all the experimental environment are implemented on a desktop computer with an Intel Core i7-7820X CPU and 64GB RAM, MATLAB 2020b (64-bit).
 More experimental settings can be found in the appendix.